ritvik1512/webrc/README.md

 + Written entirely in Ruby
 + Works on OSX and Linux (Apple and Linus fans rejoice!)
 + Complete internet in the CLI
-+ Minimal Distraction = More Productivity
++ Minimal Distraction = More Productivity!

 Installation
 ------------